HanielB/2020.1-lp/grading.md

 ---
 layout: page
-title: Avaliações
+title: Grading
-description: Descrição das Avaliações
+description: The activities to be graded
 ---

-# Avaliações
+# Grading

 {: .no_toc .mb-2 }

 Forma de Avaliação no Ensino Remoto Emergencial
 {: .fs-6 .fw-300 }

-## Sumário
+## Outline
 {: .no_toc .text-delta }

 1. TOC